james-priest/react-starter-app/README.md

 ## Usage

 ### App development
-You can build your app or start a dev server for development.
+You can build your app or start a dev server for app development.
+Code should be written in the *app/* directory with *index.js* as the entry point.

 - `npm run build` - builds your app and outputs to *dist/*
 - `npm run webpack-dev-server` - builds and serves your app on *http://localhost:9000*

-React code should be built in the *app/* directory with *index.js* as the entry point.

 ### Custom rules